Peter-Juhasz/AzureArchiver/readme.md

    - `ClientId`: the Client Id of the Active Directory App used to connect to Key Vault
    - `ClientSecret`: the Client Secret of the Active Directory App used to connect to Key Vault
    - `TenantId`: the Id of the Active Directory Tenant of the AD App
+ - `ComputerVision` Azure Cognitive Services Computer Vision credentials for image tagging
+   - `Endpoint`: URL of the Cognitive Service account endpoint
+   - `Key`: subscription key for the service
  - `Costs` set the prices based on your region and redundancy for cost estimations (see [pricing](https://azure.microsoft.com/en-us/pricing/details/storage/blobs/))
    - `Currency` (default `"$"`): currency to display costs
    - `ListOrCreateContainerPricePer10000`